friendbuy/slate/source/includes/_merchant_api.md

 You can then distribute this link however you wish.
 Common use cases involve sending a personal referral link to a subset of customers through email to promote the referral program and retrieving a link to be displayed within a mobile app.

+Please note - in the event that you need to generate a large amount of personal referral links, we do provide a batching endpoint which can process up to 10 links in a single request.

 ## Decoding the Attribution ID

 > Code Samples